 This is part two of our post on making sure your classroom is accessible to all learners.
-Part one is here and looks at the environment.
+Part one looks at making the environment right for all learners.
 This post looks at the essential human aspect that changes a room into a learning space that your children want to be in.
-The biggest influence in the room is you.
+Remember the biggest influence in the room is you.

-- Invite others in.
+- Invite other educators in to your classroom.
 Model collaboration & positive communication.
 Guest speakers, Co-teachers, parents, siblings, admin, speech teacher, custodial staff…anyone who has something to contribute.
 (Wendy Murawski)

 - LOTS of “Positive Talk” Affirmations and recognition of success.
 (Marie Brilly)